mixonic/why-javascript-is-coming-to-ember-templates/src/index.md

 <!--

-Anyway who is familiar with the concept of a local maxima?
-When you're looking for a solution to a problem there are probably may possible solutions. (joke about how to fix things?)
+Maybe you're already familiar with the concept of a local maximum?
+When you're looking for a solution to a problem there are probably may possible solutions.
+And the path to get from solution to solution may not be linear, making it easy to over focus on what you already think is best.
-Sometimes, you pick a totally reasonable solution, but you end up so fixated on the solution you have that it is hard to see a better solution. (joke?
-AI?
-RNN?)

-Module Unification was a local maxima.
-We saw some problems with how complex Ember's resolver system was and we tried to solve them by resolving even harder than before.
-By introducing more formal rules and requirements.

-In hindsight it was a local maxima, and the rest of the JavaScript community was climbing the hill to a better solution.
-This talk is about how we're going to align Ember with that better solution.
+You'll often read about this idea if you dig into neural network systems.

 -->